odoo/documentation/content/applications/websites/livechat/responses.rst

 ================

 *Canned responses* are customizable inputs where a *shortcut* stands in for a longer response.
-An operator will enter the shortcut, and it will automatically be replaced by the expanded *substitution* response in the conversation.
+An operator will enter the shortcut, and it is automatically replaced by the expanded *substitution* response in the conversation.

 Create canned responses
 -----------------------